jbglattfelder/bowtiecentrality/README.md

 # Bow-Tie Centrality

-This is the R-code with the computations and examples for:
+This is the R and Python code containing the computations for the examples in:

 The Bow-Tie Centrality: A Novel Measure for Directed and Weighted Networks with an Intrinsic Node Property